On this page...

 All applications will be reviewed by the Department to evaluate charter school readiness and capacity using criteria consistent with nationally recognized principles and standards in the following areas: Academic Programming, Operational Capacity and Financial Capacity.
 The Department Review Team is composed of Department staff who are experts in their respective areas, as well as external members selected based on specific area(s) of expertise as needed for a well-rounded team. - Public Forums and Applicant Capacity Interviews

-Each application review not only includes a thorough review of the submitted application, but also:- A public forum, which is an opportunity for local residents of the public school district within which the applicant proposes to locate the charter school to learn about and provide input on each application.
-Each applicant will be required to hold an in-person public forum in the desired service area, and provide specific information about the forum date, time, content and attendance to the Department.
+Each application review not only includes a thorough review of the submitted application, but also:- A public forum, which is an opportunity for local residents of the public school district within which the applicant proposes to locate the charter school, to learn about and provide input on each application.
+Each applicant will be required to hold an in-person public forum in the desired service area and to provide specific information about the forum date, time, content and attendance to the Department.

 - An in-person interview that will be scheduled post-review of the application materials.